ast-hugger/fabulae/text/pressurised.md

 Thripp shook his head.
 'Sir Reginald was not interested in profit, Mr. Holmes.
 He was interested in—' The professor paused, searching for the right word.
 'In progress.
 In the betterment of humanity.
 He believed that a machine capable of genuine reasoning would transform society in ways we can scarcely imagine.
 Medicine.
 Law.
 Commerce.
 Even—' He glanced up at Holmes with something like embarrassment.
 'Even crime fighting.
 He spoke often of how such a machine might assist the police in solving cases that would otherwise go unsolved.
 I believe, Mr. Holmes, that he rather hoped you might take an interest in it yourself.'

 'How prescient of him,' Holmes murmured drily.
-'And now he is dead, and I am indeed taking an interest—though not, I suspect, in the manner he envisioned.'
+'I am indeed taking an interest—though not, I suspect, in the manner he envisioned.'
 He began to pace slowly before the empty fireplace, his hands clasped behind his back.
 'Tell me, Professor—who else knew of the machine's existence before this evening?'

 'Very few people, Mr. Holmes.
 Sir Reginald was most insistent on confidentiality.'